Zxcharel/data-structure-project/EXPERIMENT_1_PATHFINDING_BENCHMARK.md

 ### Test Setup
 1. **Graph Construction**: Build all graph types from the same CSV data (`data/cleaned_flights.csv`)
-2. **Query Generation**: Generate 100 random origin-destination pairs from the flight data
+   - **OffsetArrayGraph**: Automatically finalized after building for optimal performance
-3. **Path Categories**:
+2. **Query Generation**: Generate random origin-destination pairs from the flight data
-   - Short paths (2-3 hops): 30 queries
+   - Queries are randomly selected from all available airport codes (nodes) in the graph
-   - Medium paths (5-8 hops): 40 queries
+   - Ensures origin ≠ destination for each query
-   - Long paths (10+ hops): 30 queries
+   - Number of queries is user-configurable (default: 100)
-4. **Algorithm**: Run Dijkstra's algorithm on each query for each graph structure
+3. **Algorithm**: Run Dijkstra's algorithm on each query for each graph structure
-5. **Multiple Runs**: Run each query 5 times per graph structure and average results
+4. **Multiple Runs**: Run each query 5 times per graph structure and average results to account for JVM warmup and variability

 ### Special Considerations
 - **MatrixGraph**: Requires `maxNodes` parameter - build temporary graph first to determine node count